sahithi2510/medical-report-summarizer/README.md

 - **Fixing OCR Issues**: Ensure Tesseract path is correctly set in `utils.py`.
 - **Improving TTS**: Replace pyttsx3 with gTTS for web compatibility.
 - **Enhancing Summarization**: Use NLP models for better summaries.
 - **PDF/TXT Generation**: Handle Unicode characters properly to avoid encoding errors.
+- **Glossary Improvement**: Add more medical terms and their meaning to the glossary.json file

 ---